Skip to main content

 Opening Hours

-Accessible 24/7, but boat trips to islands typically operate from 8:00 AM to 5:00 PM
+The peninsula is accessible 24/7, though boat services to nearby islands typically operate from 8:00 AM to 4:00 PM

 Tickets & Pricing